Boston Celtics Player Isaiah Thomas’ Sister Perishes Following Washington Car Crash

 — Black Girl Tragic (@BlkGirlTragic) April 16, 2017

-A witness to the fatal accident relayed to the New York Daily News that Isaiah’s sister appeared to driving without any noticeable issue when suddenly, Thomas’ Camry started to head “very casually” toward the shoulder of the highway.
+A witness to the fatal accident relayed to the New York Daily News that Isaiah’s sister appeared to be driving without any noticeable issue when suddenly, Thomas’ Camry started to head “very casually” toward the shoulder of the highway.

-Washington State Patrolman Nick King echoed the pedestrian’s recollection of the accident in his statement to The News’ Tribune regarding Thomas’ untimely death.
+Washington State Patrolman Nick King echoed the pedestrian’s recollection of the accident in his statement to The News Tribune regarding Thomas’ untimely death.

 “All of a sudden,” the officer relayed, “[Thomas’ car] started to drift very casually onto the left shoulder, [which] vaulted the vehicle head-on into the sign post.”